shazib2t/ros_odrive/README.md

-# ROS2 Package for ODrive
+# ROS2 Package for ODrive based on V3.6

 This repository contains ROS2 packages for the [ODrive motor controller](https://odriverobotics.com):